jpwright/enmodal/README.md

 A terminal window should appear.
 Run these commands:

     CREATE DATABASE sessions;
-    CREATE DATABASE dggrid;

-Now close the window and double click on the "dggrid" database that appears.
-Run these commands:

-    CREATE EXTENSION postgis;
-    CREATE EXTENSION postgis_topology;

 #### Create config file

 Copy `settings.cfg.example` to a new file called `settings.cfg`.
 Most fields can be left at their default values, except:

-- Set the `dggrid` `user` to your macOS username (this is the default value if you used Postgres.app)
-- Set the `dggrid` `password` to be blank (this is the default value if you used Postgres.app)
 - Set the `sessions` `user` to your macOS username (this is the default value if you used Postgres.app)
 - Set the `sessions` `password` to be blank (this is the default value if you used Postgres.app)
 - If you want support for reverse geocoding, you'll need to set up an account with either [Mapbox](https://www.mapbox.com/developers/) or [Google](https://developers.google.com/maps/documentation/javascript/get-api-key) and supply an API key.
 (The Mapzen API is no longer functional.)